hascheel/ng-bootstrap-role-based-authorization-client-server-example/README.md

 # Angular 10 with Bootstrap - Role Based Authorization Example with Client & Server

-An example of how to implement role based authorization / access control in Angular 10.
-Using JWT authentication with refresh tokens and an Node.js API back-end.
+This is an implementaton of a role based authorization in Angular with a Node.js API from a tutorial of [Jason Watmore](https://jasonwatmore.com/post/2018/11/28/nodejs-role-based-authorization-tutorial-with-example-api).

 There are three pages - a login page, a home page and an admin page.
 There are two roles - a regular user (Role.User) that can access the home page, and an admin user (Role.Admin) that can access everything.

+There is no database.
+A fake backend with hardcoded data in the backend answers the API calls.

 ### Table of content
 * [Building the client](#building-the-client)